10 Dog Road Trip Essentials for a Safe and Happy Journey

 With all of the information you can list “on” a digital ID tag, and the fact you can update your location and contact information as many times as you want on the fly, people that find your pet can easily track you down on the road.

-If you are unsure if you need a digital pet ID tag, check this out.
+If you are unsure if you need a digital pet ID tag, check out this article.

 Proof of vaccinations